benlongcroft/ForestForLife/README.md

 The game premise is as such:

-- A factory has recently been built near the user; it is producing pollution, effecting the user’s quality of air.
+- A factory has recently been built near our character, Sonny; it is producing pollution, effecting Sonny's quality of air.
 The pollution levels are slowly rising, creating an ever-worsening environment.
-It is the user’s task to plant trees to counteract the effects of pollution, turning pollution into clean air.
-The users core mission is to eventually plant enough trees to offset the effects of pollution and lower the pollution levels to eventually zero.
+It is Sonny's mission to plant trees to counteract the effects of pollution, turning pollution into clean air.
+The users core goal is to eventually plant enough trees to offset the effects of pollution and lower the pollution levels to eventually zero.

 ## Running Project